 3) half of the series are stand-alone episodes that tend to disrupt the main story's flow and make the narrative somewhat choppy.
 Yet they aren't your typical fillers because those little stories are very memorable and they allow to explore the world, flesh out the characters and tackle the main topics from different perspectives.
 You won't have much trouble with this aspect of the show (in fact, you may even like it) if you're generally ok with episodic format.

 Overall, the aforementioned drawbacks are effectively compensated with the positives, and the story successfully blends intellectual matters and pure entertainment in a very original & enjoyable way.

-Unlike some other great series, GITS SAC does not feature any unique art style; what makes its animation outstanding nonetheless is the overall quality.
+Unlike some other great series, GITS SAC does not feature any particularly unique art style; what makes its animation outstanding nonetheless is the overall quality.
 You would never think this show was made in 2002: it still looks like a contemporary work and even better than many today's anime in terms of both drawing and cinematics.
-The latter becomes especially clear when the action kicks in: not only it has everything you could ask for (gunfights, car chases, hand-to-hand combat, mecha combat etc.) but the choreography is very impressive and pretty realistic at the same time.
+The latter becomes especially clear when the action kicks in: not only it has everything you could ask for (gunfights, car chases, hand-to-hand combat, robot combat etc.) but the choreography is very impressive and pretty realistic at the same time.
 On another note, the animation employs quite a lot of CGI yet it doesn't spoil the picture at all - in fact, it gives everything a sort of robotic look that ideally fits the show, and the 3D models of various machines blend perfectly with 2D character animation.
-In general, I wouldn't go as far as calling the animation a masterpiece yet the excellent rating seems fairly appropriate here.
+In general, I wouldn't go as far as calling the animation a masterpiece, yet the excellent rating seems fairly appropriate here.